metallb/metallb/website/content/concepts/layer2.md

 ### Adding or removing nodes

-Given the leader election algoritm described above, removing a node does not change the speaker announcing the VIP, while adding a node will change it only if it becomes the new first element of the list.
+Given the leader election algorithm described above, removing a node does not change the speaker announcing the VIP, while adding a node will change it only if it becomes the new first element of the list.